BackupTheBerlios/rrtools-svn/iec_ata/trunk/readme1.35.txt

   make a reset the dev Nr stay
 - with jiffidos @t is working

-- new kommands with no funktion jet: m-w, m-r, m-e
+- new kommands with no funktion jet: M-W, M-R, M-E

-- new kommands wiht no funktion in long and short version: b-r, b-w, b-e, b-a, b-f
+- new kommands wiht no funktion in long and short version: B-R, B-W, B-E, B-A, B-F

 The syntax of these commands are the same as on Commodore DOS.
 Where appropriate, you may use wildcards (* and ?) just like on Commodore